Robert Johnson (archdeacon of Leicester)

 He was the Puritan rector of North Luffenham, Rutland, for 51 years, from 1574 until his death.
 He was also Archdeacon of Leicester from 1591 to 1625.
-Using the income from these and other church posts he held concurrently, he founded free grammar schools in Oakham and Uppingham in 1584, as well as other charitable institutions.
-He enjoyed the patronage of Sir Nicholas Bacon, Lord Keeper of the Great Seal, and William Cecil, 1st Baron Burghley.
+He founded free grammar schools in Oakham and Uppingham in 1584.

-Life
+Life and career

 He was born in Stamford to Maurice and Jane Johnson, one of seven children; his father was Member of Parliament for Stamford.
 He was orphaned at age eleven.
 He was educated by his guardian uncle Robert Smith, first at Peterborough Grammar School, then at Cambridge University.
 He matriculated in 1557, on the eve of Queen Elizabeth’s ascension to the throne, and in 1563, was appointed a Fellow of Trinity College, Cambridge.

-He became a respected Protestant preacher and popular lecturer.
-He became rector of North Luffenham on 15 April 1574, a post he held for over a half a century.
+Johnson was a respected cleric and a popular lecturer.
+He became the rector of North Luffenham on 15 April 1574, a post he held for over a half a century.
 Sometime before 1571, he became chaplain for Sir Nicholas Bacon, Lord Keeper of the Great Seal, at Bacon’s Elizabethan mansion of Gorhambury.
-While there, Johnson possibly tutored Nicholas Bacon’s son, the young Francis Bacon, and met Lord Burghley and Queen Elizabeth.
-Along with Lord Bacon, their patronage launched his career.
-He became simultaneously prebendary or canon of four Church of England prebends, those of Windsor, Peterborough, Norwich, and Rochester.
+While there, Johnson possibly tutored Bacon's son, the young Francis Bacon, and met Lord Burghley and Queen Elizabeth.
+Along with Lord Bacon, their patronage launched his clerical career.
+He became simultaneously prebendary or canon of four Church of England prebends, those of Windsor, Peterborough, Norwich and Rochester.
 This collection of endowed benefices made him very wealthy.
 He founded free grammar schools in Oakham and Uppingham in 1584, as well as other charitable institutions.

-Robert Johnson died on 23 July 1625 in North Luffenham and his memorial is in the chancel of the parish church there.
+Johnson died on 23 July 1625 in North Luffenham.
+His memorial is in the chancel of the parish church there.